uclatonystark/ece202Aproj/index.md

 ### Weakness
 - Set up time
   - To prepare a music score for one piece, it takes about 10 minutes.
-However, user can use the same output files in conjuction with page turner without the set up
+However, user can use the same output files in conjunction with page turner without the set up
 - Octave range accuracy
   - Approximating octave range using only IMU and linear acceleration, the accuracy is low and calibration is not very predictable.
 - Wired connection